How to cancel your life insurance policy

 How to cancel a whole life insurance policy

-Canceling a whole life insurance policy takes more than just stopping payments.
-Each policy has slightly different rules around cancellation, so start with a call to your insurer.
 Your options will depend on how long you’ve owned the policy and your insurance company’s guidelines, but here are some common outcomes.

 Cash out the policy